Day 5

 On the same log from previous weeks was a larger group of Tricholomopsis rutilans as well as the same large group of Laccaria laccata.

-Nearby I spotted the Tubifera ferruginosa from week four where the remaining peach-pink mass had turned brown.
+Nearby I spotted the Tubifera ferruginosa from week four where the remaining peach mass had turned brown.

 Behind Basecamp, on the path to the railway line, I went to visit the ivy covered tree stump that was covered in Psathyrella piluliformis.

-In the vicinity I found some Tremella mesenterica (Fig. 5.5).
+In the vicinity I found some Tremella mesenterica (Fig. 5.6) and some orange fungi covering the nearby mossy logs (Fig. 5.7).

 THE DELL